votchallenge/website/contents/howto/faq.md

   You are probably observing the overall ranking that is obtained by averaging per-attribute or per-sequence partial ranks.
 If a new tracker C is added, it may perform same as one of the other trackers, e.g. A (the difference is not statistically or practically different).
 In this case both trackers are assigned their average rank, which means that the tracker A essentially gets a lower rank than before.
 This can lead to overall rank getting lower.
 It is therefore important to always also look at partial ranks and raw scores when interpreting the results.

+- **When I compare trackers A and B, the robustness and accuracy rankings of A are both better than the robustness and accuracy rankings of B. Nevertheless, in terms of the expected overlap metric, the tracker B is better than A. What is the reason for this?**

+The ranking methodology applied to many trackers should be thought of as a competition among trackers in which the rule is that if a tracker's performance is negligibly different from another tracker, they will get the same rank.
+If you are applying the methodology that performs ranking on each sequence and averages the results, then the sequences are competitions.
+This means that if we have a set of 20 trackers, and tracker A in some cases (e.g., in some sequences) cannot be discerned from a tracker that is positioned higher in terms of average measure, the rank of tracker A will be pulled up -- this might increase the difference between A and B. Note that if tracker A is outperforming B on sequence 1 by 0.5 or 0.1 in raw measure, the rank difference will always be "1" if these are statistically/practically significant.
+Because of such type of normalization, you could see a tracker A being ranked higher than B just because it was better on more sequences.

+When averaging the per-sequence raw values, the amount by which one tracker outperforms another on each sequence matters.
+For example, let's say tracker A is better than B in nine out of ten sequences by small, but non-negligible margin.
+On the tenth sequence, the tracker B significantly outperforms A. It may happen that the average performance of B will be higher.
+That is the peril of averaging raw results.

+Our advice would be to report the expected average overlap as the main measure, and also separately report the raw values of the accuracy and robustness.
+This will give you significant insight into tracker performance and you can discuss why one tracker is better than the other and in which aspects.
+One tracker may be better in robustness, and that may be very important for some applications, other applications can cope with less robust, but more accurate trackers.
+Once you determine that your tracker A is better than the second-best tracker B, you can test whether this difference is statistically and practically different.
+You can do this by applying the ranking only to these two trackers (without inclusion of all other!).
+If A is consistently ranked higher than B, then it means that A was better than B in terms of statistical as well as practical differences, which is a strong evidence of improved performance.

+In any case, while it is certainly appealing to report a single measure, we advise against it since each measure show only a certain aspect of the performance.
+It is scientifically more insightful and useful for the scientific community to report a few interpretable measures and discuss their values.